umr4nlp/umr-guidelines/guidelines.md

 For this sentence, the coreference annotation indicates that *he* is the same person as *Alexander Pope* mentioned in [\[1 (1)\]](#1 (1)).

 The temporal annotation indicates that the document creation time is after his denial.
 When annotating temporal relations, we always need to pick a *reference time* with respect to which the temporal relation between the reference time and the event can be determined.
-In this case, it is not clear the denying event happened before or after the conviction and sentencing events, so the reference time is determined to be the document creation time.
+In this case, it is not clear whether the *deny* event happened before or after the *conviction* and *sentence* events, so the reference time is determined to be the document creation time.

-The modal relation indicates that the denying event definitely happened according to the author, and wrongdoing did not happen according to Alexander Pope, based on the author's account.
+The modal relations indicate that the *deny* event definitely happened according to the author, and that *wrongdoing* did not happen according to Edmund Pope, based on the author's account.

 <span id="1 (4)" label="1 (4)">\[1 (4)\]</span>
 ```